gopaljana11/Dataset/README.md

 # Datasets
-Sample dataset only for sample ML programm
+Sample dataset only for sample ML programm.

 Ack to Amit Mishra (Eduxlab)